 Blepharitis is a very common eye condition where the eyelids become sore and inflamed.
-It can affect one eye, but usually occurs in both.
-When the tiny ducts in the eyelids become blocked, this can lead to inflammation, which makes your eyelids sore, causing irritation and discomfort.
+The cause of Blepharitis is usually bacteria that live along the edge and base of eyelids.
+It commonly occurs when the tiny ducts in the eyelids become blocked.
+This can lead to inflammation, which makes your eyelids sore, causing irritation and discomfort.

 Some people may be more likely to suffer from Blepharitis than others: